 - Keep track of your cravings- when, for what foods, how hydrated you are, etc

 - Read labels- what are you using that has a crazy, sneaky amount of sugar?
 By reading labels, you can still eat that particular thing but find a different brand that has better ingredients!
 Here’s a helpful list of foods that are a sneaky source of sugar and recommended brands.
 I don’t approve of everything on this list, but overall it’s a great start: Prevention Magazine.

 - Mentally psych yourself up.
 Just do it.
 Seriously.
 It will be worth it in the long run!

 - Exercise helps your body to deal with the food you put in it in a healthier, more efficient way.
-Get started with The Fit Tutor’s 2 week free trial today.
+Get started with The Fit Tutor’s workouts today.
 Learn the fun and empowerment of strength training with a personal trainer, all in the comfort of your own home!

 The Best of Luck!

 Check out our other Detox posts:

 Sources and helpful articles: